 The wand would be an entirely different sort of weapon from the Diary.
 Riddle had no reason to design it so the soul fragment would ever try to take control of the user.
 Such behavior would have been quite unnecessary, and quite undesirable.
 He never expected anyone to be using that wand but himself.

 Plus, we didn’t have all of his Horcruxes acting like the One Ring back when we were still developing theories.
 That was a complication that was only dumped on us in book 7.
-Prior to that, the Diary was openly stated as having been unique.
+Prior to that, the Diary, which did do that kind of thing, was openly stated as having been unique.

 Even so, a wand with a living soul might still have some sort of influence upon someone who was in contact with it over long periods of time.
 And while we are at it, we need to re-evaluate Albus’s conviction that Riddle felt uncomfortable wearing the Ring after turning it into a Horcrux.
 If he is correct in that belief, (and we’ve no idea where he supposedly came by that information) then we need to just dismiss the possibility of Voldemort’s wand being the mystery Horcrux from the get-go.